 Tour an outdoor gallery featuring murals by artists from around the world at Wynwood Walls.
 Learn about street art and the people who create it at the one-of-a-kind Museum of Graffiti.
 Attend art exhibitions, concerts, festivals, and other live events at Mana Wynwood.
 Capture the perfect self portrait with fun, whimsical backgrounds at the Miami Selfie Museum.
 Sample the Espresso Flight or get a Vanilla Cream Nitro at Panther Coffee.
 Go to Drag Brunch and order dishes like Cayenne Fried Chicken and Cinnamon Sweet French Toast at R House.
 Fill up on vegan and kosher menu offerings like Sunflower Mushroom Risotto or Truffle Noodles at Plant Miami.
 Savor Kofte, Lamb Chops, and other Greek food at Doya.
 Or grab tasty brews like La Rubia or Laces IPA from Wynwood Brewing Company, which is decorated in the same street art you’ll see throughout the neighborhood.

 Living in Miami?
 Extra Space Storage has several storage facilities in Miami that can help with your transition.
-Find storage near you!
+Find cheap storage in Miami!

 Neighborhood statistics from AreaVibes